faja/mightymanuals/src/LINUX_INTERNALS/NETWORK/packet-flow.md

 ![](./images/linux_network_stack.jpg)

 #### linux tcp backlogs
-- `SYN backlog` - single backlog (shared across all processes) for TCP connections that received only SYN, and are waiting to be fully ESTABLISHED, once that happen, TCP session is moved to LISTEN backlog
+- `SYN backlog`/`SYN queue` - a queue for TCP connections that received only SYN, and are waiting to be fully ESTABLISHED, once that happen, TCP session is moved to LISTEN backlog
-- `LISTEN backlog` - per process queue of ESTABLISHED sessions waiting to be accepted by the application
+- `LISTEN backlog` - queue of ESTABLISHED sessions waiting to be accepted by the application

+IMPORTANT: both of the above are PER socket in LISTEN state!
+(99% sure about that, I previously thought that the first one is global)

 ![](./images/linux_network_backlogs.jpg)
 ![](./images/linux_network_3.png)